From my bookshelf:

 The Year of Magical Thinking, by Joan Didion, was published in 2007, three years after her husband died unexpectedly of a massive heart attack.
 For much of that first year, her only daughter was in a coma, greatly complicating Didion’s grief.
 Recently the book was #16 among memoirs by authors.

 A Widow’s Story: A Memoir, by Joyce Carol Oates, 2011, also dealt with the sudden death of her husband in February 2008.
 Both Didion and Oates describe the horrors of those first months of widowhood in painful, graphic, elegant language.
 Both are very dark, devoid of faith and hope.
 Some reviewers criticized Oates for ending her story in August 2008, before she met Dr. Charles Gross, a professor of neuroscience, whom she married in 2009.
 It was as if—to tell a more compelling story—she omitted the fact that life does go on and can be happy.

 All three memoirs of grief assure new widows that their haziness and craziness is normal, that they are not losing their minds.
 In fact, that is probably the value of memoir for those widows who do not have friends who can function as role models and mentors.
 However, these unique, individual experiences—often told without later reflection—fail to offer guidance on how to move from grief to happiness.

-Coming soon: A list of books on my personal bookshelf, as well as helpful websites.
+Coming soon: A list of helpful websites.